PorkyProductions/porkyproductions.github.io/.github/CONTRIBUTING.md

 ### Step 1: Don't

 We are an open source project, but most of the development is handled by PorkyProductions.
-You can still contribute, and we LOVE new ideas for insults and stuff, but be aware that most development is handled by PorkyProductions.
+You can still contribute, but be aware that most development is handled by PorkyProductions.

 ### Step 2: Decide what the problem is

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in DMV**, and instead to refer to our Communtiy Guidelines for contact info.
+* **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead to refer to our Communtiy Guidelines for contact info.

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/PorkyProductions/ppinc/issues).